A homeowner celebrates the day she pays off her mortgage but finds out the following month her credit score has dropped.

 We aren’t so much concerned about the effectiveness of the system – it’s pretty solid – as we are about how consumers can make sure that system is working for them.

 To do that, you need to pay your credit and loan accounts on time every month and you need to make sure your credit-card balances stay under 30% of each card’s credit limit.

 Check your credit history every week for errors.
 If you discover mistakes, contact the reporting company and find out what happened.

 If they acknowledge the error, make them put it on paper and send it to you.
 You can then use that documentation to start a dispute with credit bureaus, two of which (Equifax and TransUnion) you can start the dispute process with through your Credit Karma account.

 In the meantime, don’t leave our site without reading through some of our credit score guides.
-We’ve written a trio of easy-to-read articles about how credit scores came into being, what you can do to get a good score and how you can repair a bad score.
+We’ve written easy-to-read articles about what you can do to get a good score and how you can repair a bad score.